Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

 Fault-tolerant Training was tested on common and worst-case scenarios in order to measure the impact of the internal state tracking on the total training time.
-On tiny models like the `BoringModel and RandomDataset <https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/bug_report_model.py>`_ which has virtually no data loading and processing overhead, we noticed up to 50 % longer training time with fault tolerance enabled.
+On tiny models like the `BoringModel and RandomDataset <https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/bug_report_model.py>`_ which has virtually no data loading and processing overhead, we noticed up to 50% longer training time with fault tolerance enabled.
-In this worst-case scenario, fault-tolerant adds an overhead that is noticable in comparison to the compute time for dataloading itself.
+In this worst-case scenario, fault-tolerant adds an overhead that is noticeable in comparison to the compute time for dataloading itself.
-However, for more realistic training workloads where data loading and preprocessing is more expensive, the constant overhead that fault tolerance adds becomes less noticable or not noticable at all.
+However, for more realistic training workloads where data loading and preprocessing is more expensive, the constant overhead that fault tolerance adds becomes less noticeable or not noticeable at all.
-For example, when training with ResNet50 on CIFAR 10 we have observed a 0.5% to 1% longer training time depending on `batch size` or `number of workers`.
+For example, when training with ResNet50 on CIFAR 10 we have observed a 0.5% to 1% increase in training time depending on ``batch size`` or ``number of workers``.

 More detailed benchmarks will be shared in the future.

 .. note::